arindas/mit-6.824-distributed-systems/README.md

 >topics include fault tolerance, replication, and consistency.
 Much of the class consists of studying and discussing case
 >studies of distributed systems.

-This repository was created to serve as an environment for working on the labs as well as hosting my solutions for them.
+This repository was created to serve as an environment for working on the labs.
-It's primary purpose is to serve as learning resource and a pedagogical tool.
-Each lab will be accompanied with a corresponding specification and design document to outline the approach used to solve the tasks.
-Effort will be made to make the solutions production grade, but at the same time, approachable for any Gopher.

 The tests from the original source tree at [git://g.csail.mit.edu/6.824-golabs-2021](git://g.csail.mit.edu/6.824-golabs-2021) have been preserved to a great extent to ensure the authenticity of the labs.
 The only changes to the tests are updated paths